bagit-profiles/bagit-profiles-specification/README.md

                         Bag creating app 2

 This proposed Specification builds on the sample profile included in the Library of Congress Bagger tool.
 However, that profile was local to LC and not intended to be implemented widely.
 The proposed Specification is intended to be an optional extension to the cannonical BagIt spec, and in no way modifies that specification.
+Like the BagIt spec, this Profile spec is agnostic to the payload stored in a Bag's data directory.

 Use cases for BagIt profiles include distributed mass production of Bags, repository or application-specific content ingestion via Bags (e.g. SWORD, Archivematica), and Preservation-as-a-Service.